vijaysr4/Machine-Learning/Projects/Read.md

 # Applied Machine Learning

-This consists of applied ML projects with astrophysics data
+This file consists of applied ML projects with astrophysics data